University of Southern Philippines Foundation: Historical background

 Also, the Learning Resource Center was re-assessed by TESDA and was authorized to continue as a TESDA Accredited Assessment Center for the following programs: Food & Beverage Service NC II, Bread & Pastry Production NC II, Barista NC II, Cookery NC II, and Housekeeping NC II.

 In November 2019, the Elementary Lahug campus received PACUCOA Level III Reaccredited Status.
 The College of Nursing Class of 2019 earned a 90.91% passing rate in the Philippine Nurse Licensure Examination (PNLE).

 On November 13, 2019, USPF was granted donee status by the Philippine Council for NGO Certification, Inc.

 In 2019, the Health, Safety, & Security department initiated the University Disaster Risk Reduction Management Team (UDRRMT) and completed installation of CCTVs in both campuses.

 In January 2020, the College of Nursing was granted PACUCOA Level 1 accreditation.

 On February 21, 2020, the Bureau of Internal Revenue granted USPF certified donee status.

 The Guidance and Testing Services Center inked a partnership with Tanglaw Mental Health to optimize COVID-19 mental health support in 2020.

 In August 2020, the Basic Education department started using C&E's Excello and Kite LMS.

-SBM’s Bachelor of Science in Management Accounting (BSMA) was granted Temporary Permit (TP) for First Year to Third Year starting School Year 2020-2021.
+SBM's Bachelor of Science in Management Accounting (BSMA) was granted Temporary Permit (TP) for First Year to Third Year starting School Year 2020–2021.

 In December 2020, the PACUCOA recognized the Elementary School Lahug as the first Elementary program to have been granted LIII Reaccredited Status in Region VII and JHS Lahug as the first High School program to have been granted LIII Reaccredited Status in Region VII.
 SHS Lahug continues to achieve 100% TESDA NCII ASSESSMENT passing rate for all their Technical Vocational Livelihood courses.

-The School of Business and Accountancy Bachelor of Science in Entrepreneurship was granted a Government Permit effective First Semester of SY 2021-2022.
+The School of Business and Accountancy Bachelor of Science in Entrepreneurship was granted a Government Permit effective First Semester of SY 2021–2022.

-The Mabini campus underwent significant renovations in preparation for the PACUCOA Level II 2nd Reaccreditation, which was successfully conducted in the second semester of School Year 2020-2021.
+The Mabini campus underwent significant renovations in preparation for the PACUCOA Level II 2nd Reaccreditation, which was successfully conducted in the second semester of School Year 2020–2021.

-The Sports and Cultural Programs consistently garner awards at the National PRISAA, Regional PRISAA, CESAFI, Cebu City Olympics, and CVIRAA.

-This 2021, the University of Southern Philippines Foundation celebrates 94 years as an academic institution and 72 years as a university staying true to its commitment to serve the nation by producing professionals in different fields of specialization.
-USPF continues to be a premiere educational institution that responds to the high demands of producing globally competitive graduates, upholding the values of professionalism, integrity, excellence, and social responsibility.